 Unlike humans, chatbots don't need to sleep.
-If your team is unavailable, a chatbot can step in and provide references to resources to respond to questions.
-But if they can't seem to help, the bot can tell you when a human will be in touch with your available hours.
-Alternatively, if you find that your bots get a lot of complicated questions that almost always require human intervention, you can build a dedicated "off-office" bot to take over when there's no one around to answer them.
+If your team is unavailable, a chatbot can easily step in and provide references to resources and respond to questions.
+But if they are unable to help, the chatbots can tell you when a human will be in touch within your available hours.
+Alternatively, if you find that your bots get a lot of complicated questions that almost always require human intervention, you can build a dedicated "off-office" bot to take over and answer them when there's no one around.
 This way, the customer is not waiting for an answer, and as soon as they are back, a member of your team can immediately respond.

 Customer service chatbots are not only using AI to answer questions.
-They also use it to learn and improve the level of service that will be provided in the future automatically.
+They also use it to automatically learn and improve the level of service that will be provided in the future.

-For example, if a chatbot is able to answer a question like "how do I add a different user?
-And "Where can I connect another user automatically?"
-It's the same thing.
+For example, if a chatbot is able to answer a question like "how do I add a different user? and "Where can I connect another user automatically?", it's the same thing.
 The same phrasing can be applied to your information bank automatically, so all questions are phrased in the same way.
-To provide better answers, you should train your bots.
+To provide better answers, businesses should actively train their bots.

-By training your chatbot, you will enhance its immediate responses.
-Also, you will increase the likelihood that your consumers witness a self-service fix, ensuring that no one feels lost.
+By training your chatbot, you can enhance the chatbot's immediate responses.
+You also increase the likelihood of your consumers witnessing a self-service fix, ensuring that no one feels lost.

 If there is an AI chatbot, why not use it?
 Clients who see chatbots on websites may be more likely to ask questions than to browse silently and remain an invisible lead.
-You have their information in your system with that first touchpoint from a customer.
-When they contact you again, your agents can use the context of the previous service interactions to better understand their needs or to ensure that their first question has been answered correctly.
+Your chatbot can collect and store their information in your system with that first touchpoint from a customer.
+When they contact you again, your agents can use the context of the previous service interactions, using omnichannel support to better understand the progression of a customer's journey and appropriately cater to their needs.
 This deep context on each customer and their customer journey can give you some ideas for ways to improve your chatbot’s responses.